rpgreview/papersandpaychecks/pnp.md

 At the end of the day however, the main purpose of "Papers and Paychecks" is enjoyment.
 This game has a set of rules that is heavily inspired by the principles of 'playable realism'.
 The rules are sufficiently simple, even 'rules-light' in comparison to some monstrosities that have seen the light of day, but also provide a sense of realism, or vermissildtude.
 If a situation arises that is not covered in the rules, The Boss should make a hard and fast decision to continue play and if necessary the players can all revisit the situation outside of play.

 By way of conclusion, a couple of other matters of note must be raised.
 This game does deal with situations that are obviously more contemporary, but with also 'adult concepts' (after all, it involves playing the role of adult characters) and is recommended for mature readers.
-Circumstances will not arise involving the massacre an orc extended family with fire and sword, but it might involve a flirtatious and slightly inebriated co-worker at an office party.
+Circumstances should not arise involving the massacre an orc extended family with fire and sword, but it might involve a flirtatious and slightly inebriated co-worker at an office party.

 This game has been published by the RPG Review Cooperative, an incorporated and non-profit association.
-Nobody is making any money from this - all proceeds go to the association for the benefit of promoting our shared hobby - and as such we are particularly grateful for the genorsity of our backers on Kickstarter.
+Nobody associated with the Cooperative is making any money from this - all proceeds go to the association for the benefit of promoting our shared hobby - and as such we are particularly grateful for the genorsity of our backers on Kickstarter.
 We are also deeply honoured to have the artistic skills of Dan 'Smif' Smith for the cover art.
 Special thanks is also given to the playtesters, who reviewed and tested the game, pulled it apart and put it back together again into the working product you see before you.

 Have fun and remember: "Les choses sont contre nous"!